Site icon Circuit Ideas for You

 Calling all music lovers who want their speakers to sound REALLY loud!

-This article shows you how to build a super powerful amplifier circuit that can pump out 300 watts of sound with 8 ohm speakers or even more with 4 ohm speakers.
+This article shows how to build a super powerful amplifier circuit that can pump out 300 watts of sound with 8 ohm speakers or even more with 4 ohm speakers.

 Building circuits with high voltage can be dangerous.